0

 1. Size of main rocks

-The largest rock pieces in a tank should be at least 3/4 of the height of the tank, if not more to create a strong impression.
-The bottom couple of inches of large rocks are usually buried in the substrate to give the impression that the rocks rise naturally from the ground.
-Tilting rocks to get a more aesthetic angle also diminishes the final height of the rock.
-Most hobbyists use rocks that are far too small - underestimating the size required for hardscape to stand out in the tank.
+The largest pieces of rock in a tank should be at least 3/4 of the height of the tank, if not more, to create a strong impression.
+The bottom few inches of large rocks are usually buried in the substrate to give the impression that the rocks are rising naturally out of the ground.
+Tilting rocks to get a more aesthetic angle also reduces the final height of the rock.
+Most hobbyists use rocks that are far too small - underestimating the size needed to make the hardscape stand out in the tank.

-Smaller rock pieces can also be connected together to form a larger rock formation.
-However, this process can be tedious and require a fine eye for matching up rock textures of separate rock pieces.
+Smaller pieces of rock can also be joined together to form a larger rock formation.
+However, this process can be tedious and requires a fine eye for matching the textures of individual rocks.

 In this example, we use a rock about half the height of the tank.
-The rock shrinks visually after being placed in the tank.
-The hardscape will shrink further as the carpet grows and covers the bottom of the rocks.
-The final hardscape is far too small for this tank size.
+The rock will visually shrink after being placed in the pool.
+The hardscape will continue to shrink as the carpet grows and covers the bottom of the rock.
+The final hardscape is far too small for this size of pool.

-In this example we switch out the rock for another piece that is 3/4 the height of the tank.
-After being placed in the tank, the rock is large enough to make an impact - however, after the carpet has grown in, the hardscape will probably be just large enough to hold its ground.
-What seemed like a huge piece of rock outside the tank turns out to look just averagely sized after being used in the aquascape.
+In this example we are replacing the rock with another piece that is 3/4 of the height of the tank.
+When placed in the tank, the rock is large enough to make an impact - but after the carpet has grown in, the hardscape will probably be just large enough to hold its own.
+What looked like a huge piece of rock outside the tank will appear to be of average size when used in the aquascape.

-We try switching out the rock for an even larger sized piece that is around 80% of the height of the tank.
-Tilting the rock to get attractive shadow reduces its final height significantly.
-Even so, this rock carries good weight in the final layout and will stand out even after the tank is fully grown in.
+We try to replace the rock with an even larger piece that is about 80% of the height of the tank.
+Tilting the rock to create an attractive shadow reduces its final height considerably.
+However, this rock will still carry good weight in the final layout and will still stand out when the tank is fully grown in.

 2. Shape, Texture

-Triangular pieces are more easily arranged compared to squarish or round pieces, but do not let this limit your creativity.
-Rocks with unique textures and shapes are best candidates as the main rocks, however, rocks with very unique shapes and textures are harder to match.
-Finding rocks with matching textures are important for the entire aquascape to come together as a whole.
+Triangular pieces are easier to arrange than square or round pieces, but do not let this limit your creativity.
+Rocks with unique textures and shapes are the best candidates for main rocks, but rocks with very unique shapes and textures are harder to match.
+Finding rocks with matching textures is important for the whole aquascape to come together as a whole.

 3. Variety of matching rock sizes

 In nature, larger rocks are constantly breaking down into smaller pieces.
 Where there are large rocks, there will usually be smaller rocks of a similar type.
-Having a mix of smaller sized rocks is very important if you are doing a more modern style Iwagumi where larger rocks transition smoothly into smaller pieces.
-This is especially so for Iwagumis where sand portions are used.
-Smaller pieces are necessary for the natural looking transition of larger pieces to substrate.
-Some rocks types (Ohko, lava rock, Slate) are easily broken down to smaller pieces using a hammer.
-Other types (Seiryu, Limestone, Granite) are very hard and difficult to break down manually.
+Having a mix of smaller rocks is very important when making a more modern style of Iwagumi, where larger rocks transition smoothly into smaller pieces.
+This is especially true for Iwagumis where sand portions are used.
+Smaller pieces are necessary for a natural looking transition from larger pieces to the substrate.
+Some types of rock (ohko, lava rock, shale) can be easily broken into smaller pieces with a hammer.
+Others (Seiryu, limestone, granite) are very hard and difficult to break by hand.

 Arrangement Tips

-Not all the views of the same rock are equally aesthetic.
-The rock may also look best at an angle that is not its naturally resting angle.
-Smaller rocks can be used to prop up rocks to expose their best face to the frontal view.
-Cracks, interesting rock textures and other aesthetic features make for good focal points.
+Not all views of the same rock are equally aesthetic.
+The rock may also look best at an angle other than its natural resting angle, and smaller rocks can be used to support rocks to expose their best face to frontal view.
+Cracks, interesting rock textures and other aesthetic features make good focal points.

-More significant rock pieces should be tilted at an angle so that the downward facing rock face is cast in shadow.
-This shadowed face gives great contrast to the brighter surfaces directly facing the light and give the rock a more 3 dimensional look in photographs.
-Shadows will also contrast well with sand areas and more open areas - and having such contrast is important in an aquascape.
-Rocks with flat faces that are evenly lit by light will appear flat and unattractive in photographs.
-Diagonal lines drawn by rocks placed at an angle in an aquascape give a sense of movement and tension, whereas squarely placed rocks look stable and boring.
+More significant pieces of rock should be tilted at an angle so that the downward facing face is in shadow.
+This shadowed surface contrasts well with the brighter surfaces directly facing the light and gives the rock a more three-dimensional appearance in photographs.
+Shadows will also contrast well with sandy areas and more open areas - and such contrast is important in an aquascape.
+Rocks with flat faces that are evenly lit will look flat and unattractive in photographs.
+Diagonal lines created by angled rocks in an aquascape give a sense of movement and excitement, whereas square rocks look stable and boring.

-Smaller pieces should match the larger pieces somewhat for the aquascape to come together as a whole.
-This can be done by establishing a pattern that runs throughout the layout - for example, by tilting the rocks all at a similar angle, or using rocks with similar textures.
+Smaller pieces should match the larger pieces somewhat so that the aquascape comes together as a whole.
+This can be done by creating a pattern that runs through the whole layout - for example, by tilting all rocks at a similar angle or using rocks with similar textures.

-Example:This set of rocks look rather boring yes?
+Example:These rocks look rather boring, don't they?
 The faces are all flat and unexciting.
-They look like a set of very uninteresting rocks, unbefitting for a refined Iwagumi aquascape.
+They look like a set of very uninteresting rocks, unworthy of a sophisticated Iwagumi aquascape.

-The same set of rocks after they are tilted at an angle, after choosing the most aesthetic face for each rock.
-The slightly shadowed bottoms contrast nicely with the lighted textures up top.
-Tilting the rocks in a similar fashion brings unity to the three separate rocks.
+The same set of rocks tilted at an angle after choosing the most aesthetic surface for each rock.
+The lightly shadowed bottoms contrast nicely with the light textures on top.
+Tilting the rocks in a similar way brings unity to the three separate rocks.

-Added another smaller rock (on the extreme left) to compliment the main rocks.
-Now the main rocks are united by similar angle tilt, and the smaller rocks echo the shape of the larger ones, bringing the structure together as a whole.
-Even smaller rock pieces are added to give a more natural transition in rock sizing and as a contrasting texture to both the sand and larger rock pieces.
+Add another smaller rock (on the far left) to complement the main rocks.
+Now the main rocks are united by a similar angle of inclination and the smaller rocks echo the shape of the larger ones, bringing the structure together as a whole.
+More smaller rocks are added to give a more natural transition in the size of the rocks and to provide a contrasting texture to both the sand and the larger rocks.

-Finer rock pieces are added at the base of the larger rocks to allow the entire rock structure to blend well into the substrate.
-Here we have a good naturalistic gradation in rock sizes from large to smaller pieces.
-Strong shadows contrast with both the sand and brighter rock faces.
+Finer pieces of rock are added at the base of the larger rocks to ensure that the whole rock structure blends well with the substrate.
+Here we have a good naturalistic gradation of rock sizes from large to smaller pieces.
+Strong shadows contrast with both the sand and the lighter rock faces.

 Aquasoil or sand?

-The area that is planted should be filled in with aquasoil and not sand.
-This allows us to substrate feed the carpeting plants nitrogen and phosphorus without dosing either nutrient into the water column.
-Minimizing nitrogen and phosphorus in the water column reduces green algae development on the rocks and allow us to maintain clean algae free rocks with less effort.
-If we used an inert substrate such as sand, we will need to dose more nutrients (specifically N and P) into the water column, and this encourages green algae development on the rocks.
+The area to be planted should be filled with aquasoil rather than sand.
+This allows us to supply nitrogen and phosphorus to the carpet plants in the substrate without adding either nutrient to the water column.
+Minimising nitrogen and phosphorus in the water column reduces the development of green algae on the rocks and allows us to maintain clean, algae-free rocks with less effort.
+If we were to use an inert substrate such as sand, we would need to add more nutrients (especially N and P) to the water column and this would encourage the development of green algae on the rocks.

 Suitable carpeting plant species